YoungBoy Never Broke Again: 2015–2017: Career beginnings and AI YoungBoy

 Gaulden first began producing music with a microphone he bought from Walmart when he was fourteen years old.
 He released his first mixtape, Life Before Fame in 2015.
 A string of other mixtapes followed including Mind of a Menace, Mind of a Menace 2, and Before I Go.
 Gaulden attracted attention with his October 2016 mixtape, 38 Baby which featured fellow Baton Rouge natives, Boosie Badazz, Kevin Gates, and fellow rappers Stroke Tha Don and NBA 3Three.
 A week later, Gaulden released another mixtape titled Mind of a Menace 3 on November 4, 2016.
 Gaulden's quick rise to popularity could also be attributed to his "song-for-song rap beef" with fellow Baton Rouge rapper Scotty Cain in December 2015, in which songs from both rappers included death threats.
 Although no real violence ever occurred between the two Baton Rouge rappers, their feuding attracted a lot of attention.

 In November 2016, Gaulden was arrested in Austin, Texas on suspicion of attempted first-degree murder in connection with an alleged drive-by shooting.
 While in jail in East Baton Rouge Parish, Louisiana, Gaulden re-released his two mixtapes, Before I Go and Mind of a Menace 3.
 Gaulden was released from prison in May 2017 after taking a plea deal and posting bail.
 A week after leaving prison, Gaulden released the single, "Untouchable".

 In July 2017, Gaulden released a video for his song, "41", that included cameos from notable artists including, Meek Mill, Young Thug, 21 Savage, Boosie Badazz, and Yo Gotti.
-On August 3, 2017, he released his mixtape, AI YoungBoy which charted at 24 on the Billboard 200.
+In August 2017, it was reported that after being scouted by Mike Caren, Gaulden signed a five-album record deal worth $2 million with Caren's Artist Partner Group and Atlantic Records while the music had been published under Gaulden's own Never Broke Again.
+On August 3, 2017, he released his seventh mixtape, AI YoungBoy which charted at 24 on the Billboard 200, marking Gaulden's first appearance on the chart.
 The single, "Untouchable", peaked at number 95 on the Billboard Hot 100 chart.
 The second single from the project, "No Smoke", peaked at number 61 on the Billboard Hot 100.

+Gaulden's eighth mixtape, Ain't Too Long was released on October 7, 2017.
+The mixtape peaked at No. 173 on the Billboard 200 chart, marking Gaulden's second appearance on the chart.
+Just a month later, in November 2017, Gaulden appeared as a guest on 21 Savage's Numb The Pain Tour.